palworldlol/palworld-exporter/README.md

                                   localhost]
-  --rcon-port INTEGER             RCON Port  [default: 25575] --rcon-password TEXT            RCON password  [default: (None)] --poll-interval INTEGER         How often to poll Palworld Server (seconds)
+  --rcon-port INTEGER             RCON Port  [default: 25575] --rcon-password TEXT            RCON password  [default: (None)] --listen-address TEXT           Hostname or IP Address for exporter to
-                                  [default: 5]
-  --listen-address TEXT           Hostname or IP Address for exporter to
                                   listen on  [default: 0.0.0.0] --listen-port INTEGER           Port for exporter to listen on  [default: